Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 1

 The dessert section at The Lido

 There are many other food and drink options onboard the ship in the form of specialty restaurants and bars.
 These places are not inclusive and additional payment is required to dine here.
-We didn’t try any of these restaurants on this trip as there wasn’t anything in particular that we fancied enough to fork out extra money for.
+We didn’t try any of these restaurants as there wasn’t anything in particular that we fancied enough to fork out extra money for.

 Dining area at Blue Lagoon Cafe on Genting Dream Cruises